 Can I delete an eSIM without losing the data plan?

-Only if the provider allows reinstalling the profile.
-For most single-use eSIMs, deleting it means losing any remaining GB, because the QR code will no longer work.
-If you still have a balance, deactivate it instead of deleting it: it's reversible and you don't lose anything.
+Only if the provider allows the profile to be reinstalled.
+With most single-use eSIMs, deleting it means losing any remaining GBs, because the QR will not work again.
+If you still have a balance, deactivate it instead of deleting it: it is reversible, and you lose nothing.

 Deactivating turns off the line but leaves it installed, ready to be reactivated with a tap.
-Deleting completely removes the profile and frees up the slot, usually with no way back.
-For daily use, you almost always want to deactivate; only delete when the plan is exhausted or expired.
+Deleting completely removes the profile and frees up the slot, usually irreversibly.
+For daily use, you almost always want to deactivate; delete only when the plan is used up or expired.

-I accidentally deleted my eSIM, how do I recover it?
+I deleted my eSIM by mistake, how do I recover it?

 Check your provider's app or account to see if it stores the profile and allows you to reinstall it.
-Also, check the purchase email in case the QR allows a second use.
-If nothing works, contact support: they will confirm if the profile can be regenerated based on the plan's status.
+Also look for the purchase email in case the QR allows a second use.
+If nothing works, contact support: they will confirm if the profile can be regenerated according to the plan's status.

 How do I delete an eSIM on a Samsung Galaxy?

-Go to Settings > Connections > SIM card manager, tap the eSIM you want to remove, and then tap Delete or Remove SIM, then confirm.
-If you only want to temporarily turn it off, disable its switch in that same menu instead of deleting the profile.
+Go to Settings > Connections > SIM Card Manager, tap the eSIM you want to remove, and tap Delete or Erase SIM, then confirm.
+If you only want to turn it off temporarily, deactivate its switch in that same menu instead of deleting the profile.

-How many eSIMs can I store on my phone?
+How many eSIMs can I have stored on my phone?

 It depends on the model: many iPhones and Androids store several eSIM profiles but only allow one or two to be active at a time.
 When you approach the storage limit, deleting expired eSIMs frees up space to install new ones without problems.